YurongYou/rlTORCS/README.md

 * [torcs-1.3.6/src/libs/raceengineclient/raceengine.cpp](torcs-1.3.6/src/libs/raceengineclient/raceengine.cpp) -- write first person view image into the shared memory
 * [torcs-1.3.6/src/modules/graphic/ssggraph/grscene.cpp](torcs-1.3.6/src/modules/graphic/ssggraph/grscene.cpp) -- load different 3D models and control the rendering

-In the shared memory, `data_remove_side`, `data_remove_middle` and `data_remove_car` are intended to store the visual observations with road shoulders, middle lane and cars removed respectively for track [torcs-1.3.6/data/tracks/road/Ushite-city](torcs-1.3.6/data/tracks/road/Ushite-city). **In such way, the difference between the original observation and the removed ones is the desired segmentation.**
+In the shared memory, `data_remove_side`, `data_remove_middle` and `data_remove_car` are intended to store visual observations with road shoulders, middle lane and cars removed respectively for track [torcs-1.3.6/data/tracks/road/Ushite-city](torcs-1.3.6/data/tracks/road/Ushite-city). **In such way, the difference between the original observation and the removed ones is the desired segmentation.**

 To obtain visual observations with some parts removed, we use a pre-generated 3D model (`.ac` files) where the corresponding part's texture mapping is changed, for example, if we want to obtain visual observations with the middle of the lane marks removed, we need to generate a new 3D model where the texture mapping of the surface of the road is change into another picture.